McCann family stalking suspect denied bail by Crown Court judge

 She is also accused of sending a letter, calls, voicemails and WhatsApp messages to Kate and Gerry McCann, and sending Amelie and Sean McCann Instagram messages between January 3 and December 29 last year.

-Meanwhile, a 60-year-old woman is due to appear at Leicester Magistrates’ Court on Friday charged as part of an investigation into the alleged stalking of the McCann family.
+Meanwhile, a 60-year-old woman charged as part of the investigation appeared at Leicester Magistrates’ Court on Friday morning.

-Karen Spragg, of Caerau, Cardiff, has been charged with one count of stalking involving serious alarm or distress between May 3 2024 and February 21 this year, Leicestershire Police said.
+Karen Spragg, of Caerau in Cardiff, was charged on Thursday with one count of stalking involving serious alarm or distress between May 3 2024 and February 21 this year.

+The indictment alleged Spragg made calls, sent letters and attended the home address of Mr and Mrs McCann.

+Appearing at Leicester Magistrates’ Court on Friday, Spragg, wearing a beige tracksuit and blue Crocs and carrying a red bag, spoke to confirm her name and address during the 10-minute hearing and indicated she would not be entering a plea.

 Madeleine McCann’s disappearance at the age of three from Praia da Luz in Portugal’s Algarve when her family was on holiday in 2007 remains unsolved.